Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Approximation Algorithm

-\SetInd{4.5pt}{4.5pt}
+\SetInd{3.5pt}{3.5pt}

-Equipped with the above strategies, \algo\ includes three phases: Target Market Identification (TMI), Dynamic Reachability Evaluation (DRE), and Timing Determination by Substantial Influence (TDSI).\footnote{\algo\ can deal with adaptive IM (even without predefined budget allocation) with some modifications to the three phases, detailed in Sec.~\ref{sec:adaptive}.} Since users in social networks usually have different needs and diverse purchase intentions, a promotional strategy is planned more sophisticatedly if the target users are identified first.
+Equipped with the above strategies, \opt{short}{\salgo}\opt{full}{\algo} includes \opt{short}{two}\opt{full}{three} phases: Target Market Identification (TMI) and Dynamic Reachability Evaluation (DRE).\footnote{\opt{short}{The complete algorithm \algo\ to tackle all challenges is presented in \cite{online}.
+Besides, our}\opt{full}{Our} proposed algorithm can deal with adaptive IM (even without a predefined budget allocation to different promotions), detailed in \opt{short}{\cite{online}}\opt{full}{Sec.~\ref{sec:adaptive}}.} Since users in social networks usually have different needs and diverse purchase intentions, a promotional strategy is planned more sophisticatedly if the target users are identified first.
 Intuitively, intensively promoting a few items within a short period can better draw users' attention.
-Hence, \algo\ first exploits TMI to identify target markets and then leverages DRE and TDSI to plan the distinct effective promotional strategy for each target market.
+Hence, \opt{short}{\salgo}\opt{full}{\algo} first exploits TMI to identify target markets and then leverages DRE \opt{full}{and TDSI }to plan the distinct effective promotional strategy for each target market.
 Specifically, TMI selects and clusters nominees to promote complementary items to each target market and prioritizes target markets with fewer substitutable items to the nominees in the overlapping target markets.
-For each target market, DRE finds the item with the highest DR to exploit item impacts and suggests the corresponding nominees as candidate seeds.
+For each target market, DRE finds the item with the highest DR to exploit item impacts and \opt{short}{decides the promotional timings for the corresponding nominees to be seeds.
+Algorithm~\ref{algo:simple_main}}\opt{full}{suggests the corresponding nominees as candidate seeds.
 TDSI decides the promotion timing $t$ for the candidate seed $(u,x,t)$ with the highest SI and adds it to the seed group.
-Algorithm~\ref{algo:main} presents the pseudo-code of \algo.
+Algorithm~\ref{algo:main}} presents the pseudo-code of \opt{short}{\salgo}\opt{full}{\algo}.\opt{short}{\footnote{Please refer to \cite{online} for more pseudo-codes.}}